 The off-grid solar community is beginning to come to the grips with the prospect of growing amount of e-waste as solar PV systems are retired and taken down.

 More than 120 million people have been or are benefiting from off-grid solar energy access around the world since 2010 , according to industry association GOGLA.
+Some in the industry have been raising concerns regarding disposal of off-grid solar PV and battery energy storage system components once their replaced or shut down.
+Their disposal poses serious human and environmental health and safety risks if not managed properly, they highlight.

 Off-grid solar sector waste volumes were almost negligible in proportion to the quantity and environmental impacts of the total e-waste stream, which has been growing by leaps and bounds worldwide in recent decades, according to a 2016 research report produced by Sofies in collaboration with U.K. development bank DFID.